TarikEl/DoseCalcs/docs/source/Commands.rst

     /SourceData/setEventsInitialPosData [Length Unit] Volume [VolumeName1 hx hy hz(surrends box half sizes)] [VolumeName1 hx hy hz(surrends box half sizes)] ...

 ex : /SourceData/setEventsInitialPosData cm Volume Vol1 4 2 5 Vol2 6 6 10

+The passed parameters such as region name, box half dimensions hx, hy and hz.
+The command takes the first parameter length unit, then "Volume" word, which indicates that the volumes where we want to generate data is a volume with non-uniform shapes, followed by source volume name and the corresponding hx, hy and hz.
+Additionally, to generate initial positions in more than one volume name, the command support more than one source volume data by adding the second source volume name followed by the corresponding hx, hy and hz, and so on...
+This makes initial positions generation or simulation in multiple sources easy and simple with one command.

 Generation Initial Energies
 ++++++++++++++++++++++++++++